 ALTAIR Natural Guide Star (NGS) function has been offered since 2004A.
 In 2007A, the ALTAIR Laser Guide Star (LGS) commissioning was completed.

-The Instrument Scientist for ALTAIR is Chad Trujillo, assisted by Andy Stephens, Richard McDermid and Julian Christou.
+The Instrument Scientist for ALTAIR is Chad Trujillo, assisted by Andy Stephens and Olivier Lai.